reactwg/react-native-releases/docs/roles-and-responsibilities.md

 # Release Roles & Responsibilities

 We have a  "dividi et impera" approach to React Native releases.
-The "release crew" is composed of generally 2 folks from Meta and 2+ from the community.
+The "release crew" is composed of generally 2 folks from Meta and 2+ from the community (core contributors, framework developers, etc.).

 General division of work is
 - Meta releasers handle any active release candidate / latest stable